How to Make Buckwheat Cake

 The chocolate glaze calls for arrowroot starch (aka arrowroot flour).
 Arrowroot starch/flour is a gluten-free and grain-free ingredient that’s perfect for thickening sauces and glazes.
 I always have some on hand in my pantry and tend to order it online since it can be tricky to find at the grocery store.
 It adds a deliciously gooey consistency to the glaze.

 This cake is easy to prepare.
-Start by preheating your oven, then add the maple syrup, olive oil, unsweetened applesauce, coconut milk, vanilla extract, apple cider vinegar, salt, and cocoa powder to a large mixing bowl.
+Start by preheating your oven, then add the maple syrup, olive oil, unsweetened applesauce, unsweetened plant-based milk, vanilla extract, vinegar or lemon juice, salt, and cocoa powder to a large mixing bowl.
 Use a whisk to mix those ingredients well.

 Next you’ll add the buckwheat flour and baking soda and whisk once more to thoroughly combine those ingredients.